KonektOU/estonian-banklinks-for-woocommerce/readme.txt

 == Installation ==

 1. Upload `estonian-banklinks-for-woocommerce` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the `Plugins` menu in WordPress
-3. Go to WooCommerce - settings
+3. Go to WooCommerce - Settings
 4. Payment gateways will be available to be configured in "Checkout" settings

 == Screenshots ==